 The City may invest in non-negotiable time deposits collateralized in accordance with the California Government Code, in those banks and savings institutions that meet the requirements for investment in certificates of deposit.
 All investments in time deposits must be properly collateralized in accordance with Section 53652 of the California Government Code.
+Under Section 53653 of the California Government Code, treasurers may waive collateralization requirements for that portion of deposits insured pursuant to federal law, such as Federal Deposit Insurance Corporation (FDIC) and National Credit Union Administration (NCUA) insurance.
 The City Treasurer will periodically monitor, on a discretionary yet diligent basis, the operating performance of all financial institutions holding City time deposits, to ensure compliance to collateralization requirements.